 Postej af Vildsteeg at berede oc bage

-A meat pie with game meat (deer or the like).
+A medieval game pie, I used deer, but it could be any game meat.
 The meat is cooked and spiced before it is cased in a pie crust.
 Unlike most of the pies I used the pie dough printed along with the filing.

 The original recipe is from the German (translated into danish) cookbook by Anna Wecket’s cookbook “En artig oc meget nyttig Kogebog…” 1648 (1599), also know as Den Første Danske Kogebog.
 I have taken the recipe from Renæssancemad by Bi Skaarup.
 So this is a renaissance recipe from Northern Europe.

 Tag Vildsteegen/ speck den oc steg den der efter/ gnid den saa vel med Peber Salt oc Ingefer/ tag halff Hvædemel oc half Rugmeel/ giff Vand udi en Pand oc lidet Smør der udi/ giff det saa paa Meelet/ oc Elte en god fast Dey der aff / giør tvende blader af Dayen/ leg Steegen paa det ene/ oc bred det andet ofven paa Steegen oc giør en Krents af Dey der omkring/ lad det saa bagis in en Oven saa lenge som mand bager et Brød.